 The number of children with MS is much smaller, with the same organization estimating that there are less than 5,000 people younger than 18 who have MS in the United States and less than 10,000 worldwide.

 MS in children and teens is similar to MS in adults.
 However, there are some differences:

 - Compared with adults, children likely experience more frequent relapses — during which symptoms worsen significantly —

 - Another study reports that children with MS take more time to reach motor disability milestones than adults with MS.

-- However, the same study notes, children with MS still reach the milestones at a younger age than people who receive a diagnosis in adulthood.
+- However, the same study notes that children with MS still reach the disability milestones at a younger age than people who receive a diagnosis in adulthood.

 - According to one